Important Information about

 feel any pain.

-Club Drugs A number of other illegal drugs have become popular recently:
+Club Drugs A number of other illegal drugs have become popular recently.
+Their use causes changes in perception and/or loss of memory.

 - Ketamine (related to PCP) called "Special K"